vsouza/awesome-ios/README.md

 - [Form](https://github.com/hyperoslo/Form) - The most flexible and powerful way to build a form on iOS
 - [XLForm](https://github.com/xmartlabs/XLForm) - XLForm is the most flexible and powerful iOS library to create dynamic table-view forms.
 Fully compatible with Swift & Obj-C.
-- [Eureka](https://github.com/xmartlabs/Eureka) - Elegant iOS form builder in pure Swift.
+- [Eureka](https://github.com/xmartlabs/Eureka) - Elegant iOS form builder in Swift.
 - [YALField](https://github.com/Yalantis/YALField) - Custom Field component with validation for creating easier form-like UI from interface builder.
 - [Former](https://github.com/ra1028/Former) - Former is a fully customizable Swift2 library for easy creating UITableView based form.
 - [SwiftForms](https://github.com/ortuman/SwiftForms) - A small and lightweight library written in Swift that allows you to easily create forms.